-In my course, Home Exercise 101, I teach women exactly how to decide which equipment is a smart investment for them and today I’m sharing those methods with you.
 When you’re done with this article you’ll feel ready (and confident with your decision) to invest (or not to invest) in that new (expensive) piece of equipment.

 The smartest way to remove any emotion from your decision to buy (and feel good about your investment) is to ask yourself the following 5 questions: